Thomas Knights is Red Hot – celebrating the sexiness of the ginger

-Photographer Thomas Knights is once again showcasing the heat that red-head guys can generate.
+Thomas Knights is the photographer behind the Red Hot calendars – showcasing the heat that red-head guys can generate.

 When you started the Red Hot project in 2013, were you surprised at how positive the reaction was?

 I did some research when I started Red Hot and realised that there had never been anything in the history of the world that showcased ginger men as sexy and desirable – or simply showcased them.

 It was a brand new idea, so I knew it was going to have an impact.
 But it did surprise me how positive the reaction was, especially in the gay scene.
 I think it was because it’s fundamentally about a group of people who have been marginalised for their difference – and who were now celebrating that difference and having a moment in the spotlight.
 It’s an experience that correlates with the gay experience.

 Was there some sense of vindication for you, as a red-head, that finally the world was acknowledging how hot red-head guys are?